Invariant theory and scaling algorithms for maximum likelihood estimation: Gaussian Group models

 \begin{proof} The proof is analogous to the proof of Proposition~\ref{prop:twoStepGeneral}.
 The only difference is that we can write $g \in G$ as $g = \tau h$, where $\tau \in \CC \setminus \lbrace 0 \rbrace$ and $h \in \GSL^+$.
 Then we see that

 Setting $\lambda = |\tau|^2$ and continuing as in the proof of Proposition~\ref{prop:twoStepGeneral}, shows the claim. \end{proof}

 Using the same assumptions as in Proposition~\ref{prop:twoStepGeneralComplex}, we see that Theorem~\ref{thm:gaussianMLEstable} holds over $\CC$ after replacing $\GSL^{\pm}$ by $\GSL^+$.
 The most important difference between the real and the complex setting is that Theorem~\ref{thm:MLEversusStabilityReal}(d) is an equivalence over $\CC$.
 In Example~\ref{ex:PolystableNotStableUniqueMLE}, we will see that this is not true over $\RR$.
-In the remainder of this section, we prove this equivalence for complex Gaussian group models given by self-adjoint groups $G$, i.e. groups that satisfy $g^\ast \in G$ for every $g \in G$.
+In the remainder of this section, we prove this equivalence for complex Gaussian group models given by self-adjoint groups $G$.
 We first give an analogue of Proposition~\ref{prop:MLEsViaStabilizer} over~$\CC$.

 \begin{proposition} Let $Y \in V^n$ be a tuple of complex samples, and $G \subseteq \GL_{\CC}(V)$ be a Zariski closed self-adjoint group, which is closed under non-zero complex scalar multiples.
 If $\lambda h^\ast h$ is an MLE given $Y$, with $h \in \GSL^+$ and $\lambda \in \RR_{>0}$, then all MLEs given $Y$ are of the form $g^\ast(\lambda h^\ast h)g$, where $g$ is in the $\GSL^+$-stabilizer of $Y$. \end{proposition}